Nutty

 It makes sense to us, and means you have lots more control over your savings and where your money is, and how you like to invest…

-For instance, you can have an ISA for your ‘sensible’ savings, with experts who know what they’re doing, aiming to grow your money over time (such as the top rated Moneyfarm¹.)
+For instance, you can have an ISA for your ‘sensible’ savings, with experts who know what they’re doing, aiming to grow your money over time.
+To see our recommendations again, scroll up or click best expert-managed Stocks and Shares ISA.

-And, if you want to make your own investments, have a self-managed ISA, where you might take on a bit more risk and invest in companies that you like (such as Trading 212¹.)
+And, if you want to make your own investments, get a self-managed ISA, where you might take on a bit more risk and invest in companies that you like.
+Our recommendations can be seen by scrolling up to the top or clicking best self-managed Stocks and Shares ISAs.

 The only rule is you can’t save more than £20,000 in total across all your ISAs.